High hedges - neighbour disputes

 What happens next

 If we decide action is necessary, we will issue a formal notice to your neighbour which explains what they must do to the hedge and when they must do it by.
-It can also require your neighbour to keep the hedge trimmed to its agreed size.
+It will also require your neighbour to keep the hedge trimmed to its agreed size.
+The notice will last for the lifetime of the hedge unless legally revoked.
+The notice relates to the land and transfers upon change of ownership.

 Appeal a decision we have made about a hedge